ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ------
 I trained a model on a randomized 90% of the movies, and then tested it on the remaining 10%.
 For these test movies:

-* **It was fairly easy to get a good prediction of film revenue**.
-R^2 = 0.66.
-In simple terms, this is not a perfect prediction, but good enough for a cinema to decide ahead of time whether to show a film for an extended period of time, for instance.
+* **It was a simple challenge to get a very good prediction of film revenue**.
+R^2 = 0.77.
+In simple terms, this is not a perfect prediction, but very good.
+Certainly good enough for a cinema to decide ahead of time whether to show a film for an extended period of time, for instance.
-* **It was much more difficult to predict film rating**, but I could do a fair bit better than if I had just predicted an average rating for each movie, getting an R^2 of 0.19.
+* **It was much more difficult to predict film rating**, but I could do a fair bit better than if I had just predicted an average rating for each movie, getting an R^2 of 0.53.
 * I had some fun, too.
 Scroll down for a **list of actors most associated with high rated and top grossing films**.